Shakthi-2406/google-amp-news-webstories/README.md

 # amp-news-updater

-Due to security reasons source codes are moved to private repository.
+Due to security reasons source codes are moved to private repository (Can be found here)[https://github.com/Shakthi-2406/google-amp-news-webstories-source-codes].
 Kindly do contact me for source codes.
 </br>
 => A responsive website which will automatically fetch hot news from rss feeds of different popular news sites for different categories by asynchronous tasks using apscheduler periodically using webscraping libraries. </br>
 => Then it will download appropriate images from Google and upload them with dynamic styles in the format of Google amp web stories. </br>